dletk/SummerResearch-2018/Facial Recognition/README.md

 2. The feature descriptors size calculation is as follow:
 * Image size: width * height
 * BlockSize: The number of pixels per each block (e.g. 16x16=256)
-* cellSize: The number of pixels per each cell (e.g. 8\*8=256). **Attention:** this is the number of pixels in a cell, so to find the number of cell per block, we have to do blockSize/cellSize.
+* cellSize: The number of pixels per each cell (e.g. 8\*8=256).
+This information is important for a detection problem.
+The cell size **SHOULD BE RELEVANT TO THE SIZE OF THE OBJECT/FEATURES (FACES, HEAD,...)
+IN THE INPUT IMAGE**, i.e., the cell size should be large enough to capture the interested features. **Attention:** this is the number of pixels in a cell, so to find the number of cell per block, we have to do blockSize/cellSize.
 * blockStride: This is the number of pixels overlapping between 2 continuos blocks.
 The total number of block is depends on this.
 For the sake of easy calculation, this value is usually set to half of blockSize (e.g. 8x8).
 * The number of bins:
 ```